Your business can double in 10 years, but how about doubling now and then doubling that business with a smart acquisition? How’s that for happiness?

 But, most business plans, even those rare few with a clear “exit” strategy for the owner, exclude one critical area, acquisitions.
 And acquisitions can determine the longevity and ultimate success of an enterprise.

 Unfortunately, over 50% of business combinations fail.
 Why?
-Owners often enter into acquisitions in emergencies or in a flush of excitement, rashly destroying their business’ value by emphasizing cost savings over customer needs, misjudging the compatibility of the companies or paying too much.
+Owners often enter into acquisitions in emergencies or a flush of excitement, rashly destroying their business’ value by emphasizing cost savings over customer needs, misjudging the compatibility of the companies, or paying too much.

 - What acquisitions appeal to you?
 Do you want complimentary businesses to cross-sell and smooth your revenue flow or competitors to expand your market share?

 Some acquisitions are driven primarily by the desire to save money.
 “Roll-ups” can be successful, but combinations without marketing synergy or the ability to hold customers have a tough time succeeding.
 Customers too may have expectations that with your increased scale or cost reductions come reduced prices, eliminating your initial value.

 - What kind of acquirer would you be?
 It’s risky to align with competitors who for years may have been adversaries.
 Would you or the acquired be willing to change practices to build a better organization?
 To paraphrase Bill Watterson, the creator of the “Calvin and Hobbes” comic strip, “Selling out is buying in”.
 A tremendous number of acquisitions fail due to clashes of “culture” in which key employees or managers never “buy in”.